tpowellcio/mbrochh.github.com/source/posts/django.md

 yesterday you heard that Compass on top of SASS is all the rage now.
 And as this component of your stack (Stylesheets) evolves there are three or four different packages competing against each other on Github, Bitbucket and Google Code.
-Well, maybe not Google Code.
+Well... maybe not on Google Code but you get the idea.

 No need to say that there are several dozen more components that are ten times more complex than stylesheets.
 And they all change, too.
 Don't get me wrong, I'm not complaining.
 This situation is not bad at all.
-It is a sign that this technology is widely popular, that there is a vibrant community and that you can safely bet your future on it.
+It is a sign that this technology is widely popular, that there is a vibrant community and that you can safely bet your financial future on it.

 Now if you are the CTO of a startup or just an independant software consultant you really really want to know what is going on.
 I guess during the last four